bimaagung/documentation/deploy_laravel_railway.md

 This documentation will guide you through the process of deploying a Laravel application with MySQL to Railway.
 Railway is a hosting platform that allows you to easily run your Laravel applications.

 ## Step 1: Get Started with GitHub Project

-1. Create a new repository on GitHub.
-2. Clone the repository to your local machine.
-3. Select the part of the project that you want to deploy to Railway.
+1. Select the part of the project that you want to deploy to Railway (permission don't all but only specific).

 ## Step 2: Add MySQL to the Project